 Only team administrators can see the links for manage users and manage events.

 Add a user organization or group.

-Adding events lets your team know when builds finish, source code is checked in, work items are updated, and requests for code reviews occur.
+Adding events lets your team know when builds complete, when you check in source code, update work items, and request for code reviews.

 Open Configure Events.